-Foreknowledge of this nature can also come about in a different way.
-A person may experience a vision of the dying person and receive a reassuring message from them, such as how much they love them and that they are okay, at the exact time of their death.
+Foreknowledge of this nature can also occur in different ways.
+A person may experience a vision of the deceased person, and receive a reassuring message from them, at the exact time of their death.
+For example, a vision of one’s ‘healthy’ parent, at the time of their passing, accompanied by the message of how much they love you and that they are okay.
 At the other end of the spectrum, there are reports of people sharing the physical experience of the dying person’s last moments which, when there is physical distance between them, provides foreknowledge of the person’s death.

 Life beyond death.
 After-death communication (ADC).
 ADCs appear to be remarkably common, with the majority of these contacts involving emotionally connected individuals soon after the loss of a loved one.
 Most people describe their ADC as reassuring, sharing that it has provided them with a distinct understanding that their loved one is alive and well, and their bonds of love continue.
 ADCs are spontaneous experiences with the predominant contact coming in the form of the bereaved sensing the presence of the deceased.
 These reassurances and visitation/s may also occur as telepathic communication and messages, visions and dreams, or personally meaningful and significant signs.
 ADCs may be visual, auditory, tactile or olfactory in nature and include elements such as seeing a vision of the deceased, hearing a message from them, feeling their touch or smelling a fragrance associated with them.